MimIR 0.1

 Further Casts

-There are also some additional checks available that usually come as static methods and either return a pointer to the checked entity or nullptr.
-Here are some examples:
+There are also several specialized checks, usually provided as static methods.
+They return either a pointer to the matched entity or nullptr.

 void foo(const Def* def) {